 My 50th year was like a “birthday tour” which I’ve savored for quite a while.
 My friends in Ireland went all out for me and I had many celebratory events that made me feel very special.
 Then my Hubby organized a trip for all my family to meet up in Austin, TX.
 He rented a house from Air b&b and we cooked together, hiked together, rode bikes together and went on the most awesome food tour together!
 It was all so special and I’ll never forget it!

 Since then, this past year I have experienced so many life changes and transitions.
 Most significant was moving away from Ireland, my soul home, to London.
 It has been quite the paradigm shift!
 But it really is a cool city and is growing on me more everyday!
-In May I attended my son’s Captain’s Career Course graduation where he finished top of his class.
-A very proud moment for me indeed.
-And I will be headed to America soon for another important event in his military career.
+I’ve been back to America several times to visit with family.
 I have spent wonderful times with my daughter, son in law and granddaughter (we are besties as she calls us) in their new home in Washington State.
 I was able to witness the birth of my second granddaughter when I was with them all summer.
 It was so emotional and a true privilege to be a part of the miracle of life.
 While Hubby and I usually do loads of travel together, this year our move has been a journey of its own.
 But we did go to Czech Republic in June when he was on a jury of a film festival.
 As well, in August, we went to Monet’s Garden in Giverny, France (where the impetus to begin this blog was spurned within me).
 And there is one more trip we will be taking soon which I am excited to share with you.